inhouse-tool/MemoPad/docs/Classes/CMainFrame.md

 Give a prompt text as 1st argument and type of style as 2nd argument like [`AfxMessageBox`](https://learn.microsoft.com/en-us/cpp/mfc/reference/cstring-formatting-and-message-box-display#afxmessagebox).
-Then a '*darkened*' messagebox popups.
+Then a '*darkened*' message box popups.
 Its return value is compatible with [`AfxMessageBox`](https://learn.microsoft.com/en-us/cpp/mfc/reference/cstring-formatting-and-message-box-display#afxmessagebox).